-NIDA owns a number of grand and upright pianos for classroom, rehearsal and performance use.
-There are pianos located in rehearsal rooms 1-8, the Music Room, The Ivany Room, and Music Practice rooms 1, 2, & 3, and the Music-Sound Suite.
+NIDA owns several grand and upright pianos for classroom, rehearsal, and performance use.
+There are pianos located in rehearsal rooms 1-8, the Music Room, The Ivany Room, Music Practice rooms 1, 2, & 3, and the Music-Sound Suite.

 We expect that students will treat the pianos with respect and care to ensure they continue to provide benefit to all students into the future.
 Moving of pianos by students and staff is strictly prohibited.
-Pianos located in Rehearsal rooms 1 - 8 cannot be moved.
-Any other piano moves must be approved by the Head of Music, and booked with Facilities.
+Pianos located in Rehearsal rooms 1-8 cannot be moved.
+The moving of any other piano(s) must be approved by the Head of Music and booked with Facilities.
 No food or drink should be consumed while using a piano.